gagath/i3_dtags/README.md

 ## Copyright

-i3-dtags is brought to you under the WTFPL licence.
-For further informations read the LICENCE file.
+i3-dtags is brought to you under WTFPL.
+For further informations read the provided COPYING file.